Searches, sorrow in wake of Ida's destructive, deadly floods

 In New York City, 11 people died when they were unable to escape rising water in their low-lying apartments.
 A man, woman and 2-year-old boy perished as their Queens street turned into a raging gully, hemmed in by a concrete wall on the nearby Brooklyn-Queens Expressway.

+Officials said Friday that five of the six apartments where people died were illegally converted.

 New York’s subways were running Friday with delays or not at all.
 North of the city, commuter train service remained suspended or severely curtailed.
-In the Hudson Valley, train tracks were covered in several feet of mud.
+In the Hudson Valley, where several feet of mud covered tracks, Metro-North President Catherine Rinaldi said she didn’t expect service to be restored until early next week.

 Floodwaters and a falling tree also took lives in Maryland, Pennsylvania, Connecticut and New York.